TeXitoi/keyberon/BUILDING.md

 You can directly print the [case](cad/case.stl) and the [back](cad/back.stl).
 You'll need a printed that can print a 250mm wide piece.
 Else, you can try the 2 part design but be aware that it's not tested.

 If you want to change the size of the grid, you can edit the [source file](cad/case.scad).
-The numbers of rows and columns are at the begining of the file.
+The numbers of rows and columns are at the beginning of the file.
 Just change them to whatever you want (at least 3 rows and 1 column).
 With make and openscad installed, you can just type `make` in the `cad/` directory to regenerate the STL files.

 No support is needed.
 I print with 20% infill and 0.2mm layers.